 If your IdM topology contains an integrated CA, one server has the role of the Certificate revocation list (CRL) publisher server and one server has the role of the CA renewal server.
 By default, the first CA server installed fulfills these two roles, but you can assign these roles to separate servers.

 The CA renewal server is critical for your IdM deployment because it is the only system in the domain responsible for tracking CA subsystem certificates and keys.
 For details about how to recover from a disaster affecting your IdM deployment, see Performing disaster recovery with Identity Management.

 For redundancy and load balancing, administrators create additional servers by creating a replica of an existing server.
 When creating a replica, IdM clones the configuration of the existing server.
 A replica shares with the initial server its core configuration, including internal information about users, systems, certificates, and configured policies.

 A replica and the server it was created from are functionally identical, except for the CA renewal and CRL publisher roles.
 Therefore, the term server and replica are used interchangeably here depending on the context.

 When an administrator creates a replica based on an existing server, Identity Management (IdM) creates a replication agreement between the initial server and the replica.
 The replication agreement ensures that the data and configuration is continuously replicated between the two servers.

 Replication agreements are always bilateral: the data is replicated from one server to the other as well as from the other server to the first server.

-IdM uses multi-master replication.
-In multi-master replication, all replicas joined in a replication agreement receive updates, and are therefore considered data masters.
+IdM uses multiple read/write replica replication.
+In this configuration, all replicas joined in a replication agreement receive and provide updates, and are therefore considered suppliers and consumers.